-- \ Use effective written, visual, verbal, and nonverbal communication skills to provide patient/caregiver self-management education. - \ Appropriately and accurately provide basic medication counseling to a patient or caregiver receiving a medication. - \ Assess and validate the ability of patients and their agents to obtain, process, understand and use health- and medication-related information. - \ Counsel patients on proper self-care and preventative care. - \ Use appropriate methods of patient education to review indications, adverse effects, dosage, storage, and administration techniques. - \ Use effective written, visual, verbal, and nonverbal communication skills to provide education to the patient/caregiver on drug, drug use, self- or preventative care, or other health-related education to healthcare providers. - \ Communicate alternative therapeutic strategies to the prescriber to correct or prevent drug-related problems. - \ Assist a patient in correctly selecting an over-the-counter preparation. \ Develop and provide drug, drug use, or other health-related education to consumers or health providers. - \ Provide accurate an response to drug information requests written and verbally. - \ Use effective written, visual, verbal, and nonverbal communication skills to counseland educate a patient or caregiver regarding appropriate medication use, whether prescription and self-care. - \ Demonstrate and/or describe proper administration technique for various drug delivery systems (e.g., inhalers, eye drops).
+Domain 7.
+General Communication Abilities Student demonstrates effective communication abilities in interactions with patients, their families and caregivers, and other health care providers.
+Communication should be consistent with education level, cultural issues, and be empathetic.
+Elicits feedback validating understanding of communication.
+Communicate effectively (using verbal, non-verbal, and written communication as appropriate) with patients, caregivers, and other health care providers, at a suitable level for the partner in the interaction, to engender a team approach to patient care.
+Demonstrate effective communication skills (verbal, non-verbal, and written) at an appropriate level for patients, caregivers, health care providers, and the general public.
+Domain 8.
+Use effective written, visual, verbal, and nonverbal communication skills Counseling Patients to provide patient/caregiver self-management education.
+Appropriately and accurately provide basic medication counseling to a Student provides offective patient or caregiver receiving a medication.
+Student provides effective health and medication Assess and validate the ability of patients and their agents to obtain, information to patients process, understand and use health- and medication-related and/or care givers and information. confirms patient and/or Counsel patients on proper self-care and preventative care. care giver understanding of Use appropriate methods of patient education to review indications, the information being adverse effects, dosage, storage, and administration techniques. provided.
+Use effective written, visual, verbal, and nonverbal communication skills to provide education to the patient/caregiver on drug, drug use, self- or preventative care, or other health-related education to healthcare providers.
+Communicate alternative therapeutic strategies to the prescriber to correct or prevent drug-related problems.
+Assist a patient in correctly selecting an over-the-counter preparation.
+Develop and provide drug, drug use, or other health-related education to consumers or health providers.
+Provide accurate an response to drug information requests written and verbally.
+Use affective arrithmentional events of a supervised accurate and a supervised accurate and a supervised accurate and a supervised accurate and a supervised accurate a Use effective written, visual, verbal, and nonverbal communication skills to counseland educate a patient or caregiver regarding appropriate medication use, whether prescription and self-care.
+Demonstrate and (or describe proper administration technique for various Demonstrate and/or describe proper administration technique for various drug delivery systems (e.g., inhalers, eye drops). ui ug uenvery systems (e.g., ninalers, eye urops).